Coat change in horses

 Preparation:

-1. Place the zeolite powder in a bowl with 300 ml of distilled water and stir thoroughly until the powder is completely dissolved.
+1. Place the zeolite powder in a bowl containing 300 ml of distilled water and stir thoroughly until the powder is completely dissolved.

-2. Add the apple cider vinegar and active microorganisms and stir the mixture evenly.
+2. Add the apple cider vinegar and the active microorganisms and stir the mixture evenly.

-3. Add the aloe vera gel to the liquid and mix well until evenly distributed.
+3. Add the aloe vera gel to the liquid and mix well until it is evenly distributed.

 5. Pour the mixture into a clean spray bottle and shake well before each use.